unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 To change the file system type on a particular drive:

-1. **Stop the array:** Begin by stopping your %%array|array%% to ensure no operations are occurring during the change.
+1. **Stop the array**: Begin by stopping your %%array|array%% to ensure no operations are occurring during the change.

-2. **Select the drive:** In the **Main** tab, click on the drive that you want to change the format for.
+2. **Select the drive**: In the **Main** tab, click on the drive that you want to change the format for.

-3. **Choose the new file system:** From the drop-down menu, select the desired file system format.
+3. **Choose the new file system**: From the drop-down menu, select the desired file system format.
 If you have multiple drives to change, repeat this step for each one.

-4. **Start the array:** Once you have selected the new file systems, start your %%array|array%% again.
+4. **Start the array**: Once you have selected the new file systems, start your %%array|array%% again.

-5. **Format unmountable drives:** The **Main** tab will display an option to format unmountable drives.
+5. **Format unmountable drives**: The **Main** tab will display an option to format unmountable drives.
 Take a moment to check the list and ensure that only the drives you intend to change are included.

-6. **Confirm and format:** Check the confirmation box to acknowledge the change, then click the **Format** button to proceed.
+6. **Confirm and format**: Check the confirmation box to acknowledge the change, then click the **Format** button to proceed.

-7. **Wait for the process to finish:** Formatting usually takes just a few minutes.
+7. **Wait for the process to finish**: Formatting usually takes just a few minutes.
 If you notice that the status isn't updating, you can refresh the **Main** tab to check the progress.

 If you encounter any issues, feel free to visit the [Unraid forums](https://forums.unraid.net/).
 Attach your system diagnostics zip file (found under ***Tools → Diagnostics***) for assistance.